 It makes your center stronger and improves your coordination and balance.

 Elephant’s trunk pose Boosts your staying power and improves your recognition.

 In the case of hip, shoulder, or wrist accidents avoid this pose.
 Eka Hasta Bhujasana (Elephant’s trunk pose) is an extreme arm balancing pose that needs your finger’s electricity.
 So use all 4 corners of your hands to avoid extreme wrist injuries.
-All of the Yogic sports need the supervision of an expert character, so it is strictly cautioned to perform all the asana underneath the right steering to keep away from injuries.
+All Yogic sports need the supervision of an expert character, so it is strictly cautioned to perform all the asana underneath the right steering to keep away from injuries.
 Don’t place on jeans or tight clothes throughout appearing the asana; put on relaxed and unfastened garments.
-Take a 3 to 4-hour hole among your meal and practice. blessings require practice so practice every day for pleasant results.
+Take a 3 to the 4-hour hole between your meal and practice. blessings require practice so practice every day for pleasant results.